 See: Luke 14:15-24.
 Galatians 3:26-28.
 Deuteronomy 10:17-19.

-We seek to be a community that worships — prays, serves, sings, gives, experiences — God together in ways that transform us, make us whole, align us with reality, and compel us outward to become agents of grace and transformation in God's world.
-Though we gather to engage God collectively in ways that we cannot engage Him alone, we believe that all of life and every moment is sacred.
-Therefore we seek to be people who are personally engaging God in every moment, pursuing lives of gratitude, hope and reverence, responsive to God's presence in this moment.
+Therefore, we seek to be a community that worships — prays, serves, sings, gives, experiences God together — in ways that transform us, make us whole, align us with reality, and compel us outward to be the presence of Jesus in God's world.

 See: Matthew 11:28-30.
 Matthew 22:37-40.
 Luke 10:38-42.
 Matthew 28:18-20.